cp024s/100-days-of-RTL/Day-17/ReadMe.md

 # Counter- TB

-The testbench begins with a declaration of signals: `clk` for the clock input, `reset` for the reset input, and `count` to monitor the counter's output.
+1. The testbench begins with a declaration of signals:  <br>
+            `clk` for the clock input. <br>
+            `reset` for the reset input. <br>
+            `count` to monitor the counter's output. <br>

-The `SimpleCounter` module is instantiated within the testbench, connecting its inputs and outputs to the corresponding signals declared in the testbench.
+2. The `SimpleCounter` module is instantiated within the testbench, connecting its inputs and outputs to the corresponding signals declared in the testbench.

-A clock signal is generated using an `always` block.
+3. A clock signal is generated using an `always` block.
 In this case, the clock is toggled every 5 time units using `#5`.

-The testbench initializes signals by setting `clk` to 0 and asserting the `reset` signal for a brief period to initialize the counter to zero.
+4. The testbench initializes signals by setting `clk` to 0 and asserting the `reset` signal for a brief period to initialize the counter to zero.

-Inside the `initial` block, the testbench monitors the `count` signal and displays its value using `$display` at each time step.
+5. Inside the `initial` block, the testbench monitors the `count` signal and displays its value using `$display` at each time step.

-The simulation is run for 100 time units using `$finish`.
+6. The simulation is run for 100 time units using `$finish`.
 You can adjust this value to control the simulation duration.